A downloadable PDF of the handbook is currently being updated.

 Owner Responsibilities

-1. The owner is responsible for assuring that the approved animal does not cause difficulties for individuals in the Rhodes community or unduly interfere with the routine activities of the Rhodes community.
+1. Community: The owner is responsible for assuring that the approved animal does not cause difficulties for individuals in the Rhodes community or unduly interfere with the routine activities of the Rhodes community.
+Examples include but are not limited to animal-related noises, odors, and behaviors that rise to the level of written complaint and/or incident report.

-3. The owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to College premises that are assessed after the student and animal vacate the residence.
-The College shall have the right to bill the student account of the owner for unmet obligations.
+3. Cleaning: The owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to College premises that are assessed after the student and animal vacate the residence.
+The College shall have the right to bill the student owner’s account for unmet obligations.

-6. The owner is responsible for purchasing and using a Twin XL waterproof mattress cover for each mattress in their assigned room.
-The owner should contact Student Accessibility Services or Residence Life for assistance.
+5. Mattress Protection: The owner is responsible for purchasing and using a Twin XL waterproof mattress cover for each mattress in their assigned room.

 Service Animals in Training